fjblau/kesslergame/.zenflow/tasks/1-captured-bug-f17d/investigation.md

 ### Implementation Notes

-The fix ensures that captured satellites are held for the full `ORBITS_TO_HOLD` (2) orbits before being removed:
+**Holding behavior** - The fix ensures that captured satellites are held for the full `ORBITS_TO_HOLD` (2) orbits before being removed:
 - Turn 1: Capture, set counter to 2
 - Turn 2: Decrement to 1 (1st orbit completed), continue holding
 - Turn 3: Decrement to 0 (2nd orbit completed), continue holding
 - Turn 4: Decrement to -1 (holding period over), remove satellite

+**Targeting behavior** - The fix ensures that satellites are targeted for the full `ORBITS_TO_TARGET` (1) orbit before being captured:
+- Turn 1: Start targeting, set counter to 1
+- Turn 2: Decrement to 0 (1st orbit completed), continue targeting
+- Turn 3: Decrement to -1 (targeting period over), capture satellite

-This corrects the previous behavior where satellites were removed after only 1 complete orbit instead of 2.
+This corrects the previous behavior where:
+- Satellites were removed after only 1 complete orbit instead of 2
+- Satellites were captured immediately instead of after 1 complete orbit